stellenberger/movie_choosie/README.md

 With this app, you will have the world of Hollywood flicks at your doorstep.
 You can search up the entirety of collections using keywords, and also take a look at the statistics of each film by clicking on them, such as user ratings for each episode (if you are more of a tv-series kind of person) amongst other things.
 Dive right in.

 ## :scroll: About
 This app was made using Vanilla JS and uses only a single page.
+The idea of this project was to eliminate any use of frameworks to showcase a solid understanding of pure JavaScript and using the Document Object Model to input HTML.
  The API used is omdbapi.com.

 ## :pencil2: Usage